-359 Figure Legends
+382 Figure Legends

-Figure 1: Map of the study area, with Norway marked in orange and the study area marked with a red circle.

-362 Figure 2: Kaplan-Meyer survival curve for a sample of rock ptarmigans radio collared in

-363 Central Norway in 2012-2013.
-The time on the x-axis is shifted so that week 1 represent the

-364 first week in February each year, whereas week 31 is the last week in July.
-Lower table

-365 depicts the number at risk throughout the study period.

-366 Figure 3: Linear displacement from the capture site plotted against week since February 1st.

-- 367 Each line represent the trajectory for one individual bird, and red crosses indicates death - 368 events.
+- Figure 1: Map of the study area.
+Inset map: Norway marked in orange, and study area - marked with a red rectangle.
+In the main map, areas below 650 m.a.s.l. is marked in green, - and areas above 650 (corresponding roughly to habitats used by rock ptarmigan) is grey - shaded by elevation.
+The border between Norway (west) and Sweden (east) is marked with a - red line. captures and relocations of rock ptarmigan is marked with black dots. - Figure 2: Kaplan-Meyer survival curve for a sample of rock ptarmigans radio collared in Central Norway in 2012-2013.
+The time on the x-axis is shifted so that week 1 represent the first week in February each year, whereas week 31 is the last week in July.
+Lower table - depicts the number at risk (i.e. time-specific sample sizes) throughout the study period. - Figure 3: Linear displacement from the capture site plotted agains week.
+Each line represent - the trajectory for one individual bird (n=82 birds, for which we had at least two positions), - and red crosses indicates death events.